robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 The managers form the following hierarchy, similar to the ownership hierarchy in the ARCOR2 system:
 ```
-Arcor2Session MANAGES SceneManager, ProjectManager, PackageManager, ObjectTypeManager
+Arcor2Session HOLDS SceneManager, ProjectManager, PackageManager, ObjectTypeManager
-SceneManager MANAGES ActionObjectManager
+SceneManager HOLDS ActionObjectManager
-ProjectManager MANAGES ActionPointManager, ProjectParameterManager, ProjectOverrideManager, LogicItemManager
+ProjectManager HOLDS ActionPointManager, ProjectParameterManager, ProjectOverrideManager, LogicItemManager
-ActionPointManager MANAGES ActionManager, JointsManager, OrientationManager
+ActionPointManager HOLDS ActionManager, JointsManager, OrientationManager
 ```

 ## RPCs
-The session object and managers offer a wide range of different RPCs.
+The session and manager objects offer a wide range of different RPCs.
-The library generally does not offer client-side checks on the parameters but offers a commentary about the requirements in the form of XAML comments.
+The library generally does not do client-side checks on the parameters but offers a commentary about the requirements in the form of XAML comments.

 Each RPC can thus fail with two exceptions:
-- `Arcor2ConnectionException` - When a connection-related error occurs.
+- `Arcor2ConnectionException` - When any connection-related errors occur, such as a response timeout, connection dropping, or a protocol violation.
 This should be handled high in the call stack.
 - `Arcor2Exception` - When the server denies the request.
 This represents a wide range of errors.
 The ARCOR2 server currently only offers human-readable error messages, but no concrete error codes.

 Also, note that any changes by the RPCs take a while to be reflected.
 The server needs to accept and process the request and send an event to each client (see `Updated` event).

 ## Locking
-The library automatically manages locks, except during the object aiming process, where users must manually acquire and release them.
+A portion of RPCs require the client to lock a set of resources and objects first.
+The library automatically manages these locks, except during the object aiming process, where users must manually acquire and release them themselves.
-This is because a lock has to be held across multiple RPC exchanges, and to allow retries without unlocking.
+This is because a lock has to be held across multiple object aiming process RPC exchanges, and to allow the client code to perform retries without unlocking.
 Locks are held only as long as necessary — typically for a single operation — and are released if an operation fails.

 If you wish to manage locks manually, you can disable automatic locking by setting `LockingMode` to `LockingMode.NoLocks` in `Arcor2SessionSettings` when initializing the session.